 - Control the broadcast storm: A VLAN is a logical broadcast domain.
 By creating VLANs, it isolates broadcasts, narrows the broadcast range, and controls the generation of broadcast storms.

 - Improve the overall security of the network: Through the VLAN division principle such as route access list and MAC address allocation, you can control user access rights and logical network segment size, and divide different user groups into different VLANs, thereby improving the overall performance and security of the switched network.

 - Make network management simple and intuitive: For switched Ethernet, if network segment allocation is re-established for some users, the network administrator needs to re-adjust the physical structure of the network system, and even need to add network devices to increase the workload of network management.
-For a network using VLAN technology, a VLAN can divide network users in different geographical locations into one logical network segment according to department functions, object groups, or applications.
+For a network using VLAN technology, it can divide network users in different geographical locations into one logical network segment according to department functions, object groups, or applications.
 The workstation can be arbitrarily moved between workgroups or subnets without changing the physical connection of the network.
-The use of virtual network technology greatly reduces the burden of network management and maintenance work, and reduces network maintenance costs.
+The use of virtual network technology greatly reduces the burden of network management and maintenance work and reduces network maintenance costs.
 In a switched network, VLANs provide an elastic combination of network segments and mechanisms.

 From all the information above, you may get clear about “what is VLAN and how it works” and the advantages of VLAN.
-With VLAN technology, one can realize virtual work group through segmenting the LAN devices into every network segment logically but not segmenting the LAN devices into every network segment physically.
+With VLAN technology, one can realize virtual workgroup through segmenting the LAN devices into every network segment logically but not segmenting the LAN devices into every network segment physically.